Your Guide to the Sacred Balinese Purification Ceremony: What to Expect & The Best Tours

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
+Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.

-Don’t have time now?📌 Pin it for later
+Don’t have time now?📌 Save it for later!

-The ritual begins with chanting mantras and a moment of meditation, followed by prayers.
-Then comes the most personal part — when you express what you want to release: sadness, sickness, insecurities, or anything else that feels heavy inside.
+The Melukat is the Balinese ritual practiced to release negative energy and emotions connected to past traumas or unprocessed experiences.
+The ritual begins with chanting mantras, meditation, and prayers.
+Then comes the most personal part.
+You express what you want to release: sadness, sickness, insecurities, or anything else that feels heavy inside.

 After that, you can also set an intention for what you wish to welcome into your life: love, abundance, clarity, or whatever feels aligned for you.
 Finally, by bathing in the pools where the water from the holy springs is flowing, you allow the negativity within you to be washed away.